Permanent Downhole Gauges (PDG) are a remarkable source of information of both long term production data and the capture of occasional

 Filtered data sets, direct data and derived channels can easily be transferred to the KW suite by drag and drop or using the KAPPA Send button.

-A user can select a number of earlier identified build-ups and send them to Saphir NL for PTA analysis with the corrected rates all in one go.
-On receiving the data sets Saphir NL automatically plots the log-log derivatives of the selected build-ups.
+A user can select a number of earlier identified build-ups and send them to Saphir for PTA analysis with the corrected rates all in one go.
+On receiving the data sets Saphir automatically plots the log-log derivatives of the selected build-ups.

 Synchronising new data